Spoofing Scam

-Recent fraudulent activity has included attempts to get customers to withdraw large amounts of money or share personal information through spoofing phone calls and website pop-ups.
-Call us to verify any suspicious contact regarding your account.
+Recent fraudulent activity has included attempts to get customers to share debit card and personal information through phone calls that may appear legitimate.
+Please call us to verify any suspicious contact.

 Pursue what's possible.